cysouw/diathesis/text/c09_adverbials.md

 ### [ N– | NA ] Resultative object addition {#sec:adverbial-object-addtion}

 With the addition of the resultative adverbial, some intransitives obtain a completely new role in the accusative, like *bellen* 'to bark' [@next a] with the adjectival adverbial *wach* 'awake' [@next b].
-There is no prepositional alternative like with the much more frequent applicative as discussed in the previous [@sec:adverbial-applicative].
-Instead, this construction is related to the intransitive caused motion diathesis [@next c], see [@sec:prepositions-intransitive-location-as-result].
+There is no prepositional alternative like with the much more frequent applicatives as discussed in the previous [@sec:adverbial-applicative].
+Instead, this construction is more closely related to the intransitive caused-motion diathesis [@next c], see [@sec:prepositions-intransitive-location-as-result].
+The newly added object is a clear example of an ~~added result~~.
+The new object is not a patient of the verb, but a result.

 ::: ex
 a.
 Der Hund bellt.